Hanging by a Moment: Background and composition

-The song was written by Lifehouse lead singer Jason Wade.
+The song "Hanging by a Moment" was written by Lifehouse lead singer Jason Wade.
 It was produced by American record producer Ron Aniello and was mixed by Brendan O'Brien.
 When asked about the song in an interview with Billboard, Wade said, "It was the most uptempo, radio-friendly song.
 We all decided it was the right choice to release it as the first single."
 He went on to describe his expectations when writing songs, saying, "My ultimate goal in writing songs is to connect with people.
 In the lyrics, you don't tell the whole picture: You give a road to start on that people can relate to.
 We're honest, nice guys and I hope that comes across in everything we do."
 After being asked how he wrote the song in an interview with Launch, Wade explained, "I wrote that song without thinking about what was gonna happen to it and then it just kinda took over from there."
 He also said in the interview that he wrote "Hanging by a Moment" in about five minutes.

 "Hanging by a Moment" was described as a post-grunge and alternative rock song that contains a strong melody.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is set in common time with a "moderate rock" tempo of 124 beats per minute.
 It is composed in the key of D-flat major.
 In an interview with Billboard, lead singer and guitarist of Lifehouse, Jason Wade, described the song as an "uptempo, radio-friendly song".
 Bill Lamb of About.com called the song "one of the biggest rock hits ever by a Contemporary Christian band crossing over into the mainstream.
 The song was the biggest hit of summer 2001 and was eventually named the most played song of the year on the radio."
 Sean Rizzo of Sputnikmusic says that the song "presents one of the best with the guitar's plucking during the verses and a chorus infectious enough to infiltrate your brain for a few days."
 In a 2017 interview with Billboard on the core theme of the song, Wade said, "I didn't really think about it when I was writing it.
 I knew at the end of it that it was a love song, and I kind of come from that world, so it can be interpreted as a spiritual song or a love song."